 If you liked changeable color options in the Drive medical devices, the same is also available in this model.
 Feather-touch disassembly has been added to this model as well.

-What we liked: The feather-touch disassembly will be appreciated by users who try to take apart the machine for storage and transport purposes.
+Why are we impressed?
+The feather-touch disassembly will be appreciated by users who try to take apart the machine for storage and transport purposes.
 CTS suspension alongside an adjustable seat bode well for the comfort of the users.
 Anti-tip tires are part of the package alongside interchangeable colored shrouds.
 The turning radius is remarkable for a four-wheeler.

-What could be better: Ground clearance is wanting and may lead to some problems in less than ideal terrains.
+What negatives must you be aware of?
+Ground clearance is wanting and may lead to some problems in less than ideal terrains.